 If your kids are going to continue to cycle throughout the cold winter months, then a pair of good quality warm children’s winter cycling gloves become an essential purchase.
 This is because they need to be able to keep gripping the handle bars, change gears and of course brake – whatever the temperature.
 They also need to be able to handle a cup of warming soup!

-Winter gloves are also important for toddlers and younger children sitting in cargo bikes, bike seats or trailers, who loose heat quickly.
+Winter gloves are also important for toddlers and younger children sitting in cargo bikes, bike seats or trailers, who lose heat quickly.

 |Cycle Sprog is an family run, reader supported, website.
 We belong to several affiliate schemes so may receive a small commission from sales made from links on our site.
 We do our best to be impartial and recommend products on their quality not whether they are in a scheme.|

-The best kids sized winter cycling gloves – Winter 2021
+The best kids sized cycling gloves – 2021

-The nice thing about the Maddison kids winter cycling gloves is they’re not all black!
-With yellow and pink options available they’re a bit more colourful, which can be useful on dark winters days.
+Maddison kids winter cycling gloves come in a range of colours, with black, yellow and pink options available.
 The Protec is their heavier weight offering, and Maddison claim these gloves are waterproof, windproof and breathable.

 Endura are another popular choice for winter cycling kit – they’re designed to keep you dry and warm in whatever a Scottish winter can throw at you, and we’ve been impressed with everything we’ve bought from them in the past.

-The Nemo II has been updated for this winter, but our readers have been impressed with previous versions of the glove…
+The Nemo II has been updated recently, but our readers have been impressed with previous versions of the glove…

 The Nemo gets the thumbs up from Dad of two Toby, who told us “You won’t find warmer and more dexterous, I promise.
 They are amazingly good, and for snowballs too.”